Lynda serves up her opinion on the Demon Killer Tiny Kit – a zippo sized vaping kit that packs a SERIOUS punch…

 Once the packaging was clear, I had a hard-sided zip-up case in my hand.
 Interesting.
 I unzipped the case and OMG – this thing is TINY!
 Like zippo lighter tiny.
 The back of the case lists the specs as 76x38x14 mm.

 If you remove the insert, underneath you will find additional goodies.
-There’s the expected USB cord, a medium-sized screwdriver, a packet of cotton, and a packet with several pre-made coils, extra screws, and a SQUONK PIN!
+There’s the expected USB cord, a medium-sized screwdriver, a packet of cotton, and a packet with several Clapton Coils, extra screws, and a SQUONK PIN!
 A quick online check informed me that you can buy this RDA without the battery.

 Demon Killer Tiny Kit Review – Design